togetherassessments/assessment-site/src/content/autism/faqs-page/faq-items/2-can-you-provide-a-diagnosis.md

   will always do my best to be as reasonably priced as possible.

+  Sometimes people can act in ways that seem like they have a neurodevelopmental condition when something else might better explain what is going on for them.
+As part of an assessment many aspects of your personal history and life will be explored to help make an appropriate differential diagnosis.
+This will mean that an Autism assessment will not always lead to an Autism diagnosis.
+I will support with transparent information and collaborative reports with recommendations regardless of the assessment outcome.

   If you are not in need of a formal diagnosis and would prefer not to wait, [please see my services at Together Assessments](https://togetherassessments.co.uk).
 order: 2
 published: true